 From there, the Russian winger stagnated.
 He played just three more campaigns for the Oilers, only crossing 30 points once (33 points in 2014-15).
 They decided to move on from him, trading him to St. Louis for Zach Pochiro, who never played an NHL game.

 He collected only nine points in 40 games and the Blues let him walk into free agency.
 The Colorado Avalanche gave him a shot on a one-year deal where he potted 16 points in 58 games.
-That was it for Yakupov, who headed back to the KHL for the 2018-19 season, where he remains still.
+That was it for Yakupov, who headed back to the KHL for the 2018-19 season.
+He has played the last three seasons there for SKA St Petersburg, Khabarovsk Amur, and Omsk Avangard and scored only 39 goals in 126 games.

 5) Rick DiPietro, New York Islanders (2000)